mpl/rackspace_devex_jobs/polyglot-software-engineer.md

 * Contribute back to the community by attending meetups, speaking at conferences, sharing your ideas in blog posts.
 * Collaborate both inside and outside our team at Rackspace to improve our product offering to developers.

+**Don't be daunted by skills / requirements: if you even know 70% of what we've outlined, you're welcome to apply.
+Our team thrives off of mentoring one another and growing.
+Of course, if you're senior - we expect you to mentor developers earlier in their careers**

 Please email your resume/github/linkedin (your choice!) to [Jesse Noller](mailto:jesse.noller@rackspace.com) and [Ken Perkins](mailto:ken.perkins@rackspace.com).
 No agencies or recruiters, please.